A guide to membership organisation VAT

 The first is what is the main VAT liability of the membership supply they make

 The second is whether it is possible to apportion the subscription. e.g. treat as part as standard rated or exempt and part as zero-rated.
-Typically the zero-rated element was traditionally printed matter provided to members but can not include electronic publications,
+Typically the zero-rated element will relate to printed or electronic matter provided to members.

 VAT Liability of a Membership Subscription